-\paragraph{Next-Word Prediction.} Let us consider the sentence $\bt=(\bt_i)_{i=1}^L\in\bar{\mathcal T}_{\rm train}$ in the training dataset, and let $\bt_{1:k}\coloneqq(\bt_i)_{i=1}^{k}$ the sub-sentence consisting of the first $k-1$ words.
-In a Next-Word Prediction (NWP) task we train the same transformer architecture as above via gradient descent to predict the next token $\bt_{L}$ of the sequence.
-To do so, we aim at minimizing a cross entropy loss:
+\paragraph{Next-Token Prediction.} Let us consider the sentence $\bt=(\bt_i)_{i=1}^L\in{\mathcal T}_{\rm train}$ in the training dataset, and let $\bt_{1:k}\coloneqq(\bt_i)_{i=1}^{k}$ be the sub-sentence consisting of the first $k$ tokens.
+In a Next-Token Prediction (NTP) task we train our architecture via gradient descent to predict the next token $\bt_{k+1}$ of the sequence.
+To do so, we aim at minimizing a cross entropy loss, i.e.,